takahirohonda/docusaurus-tech-blog-example/data-science/visualisation/2018-01-02-on-the-road-word-cloud.md

 tags: [Data Science, R, Text Analytics, Word Cloud, Visualisation]
 ---

 Making a word cloud is fun and easy.
-It is a way of looking at text data and gain a different perspective. <!--Truncate -->For example, if you have a bunch of customer feedback about your product, you can quickly create a word cloud to get some ideas.
+It is a way of looking at text data and gain a different perspective. <!--truncate -->For example, if you have a bunch of customer feedback about your product, you can quickly create a word cloud to get some ideas.
 When I work with text data, it is often the first step I do to quickly show business users something or to simply get the feeling before I get into more advanced analysis such as sentiment analysis or machine learning.

 Creating a word cloud for your favourite book is even more fun if you are a book lover.
 It is another way to get to know your book and gives you a new creative perspective.
 In this post, I am building a word cloud from On The Road by Jack Kerouac.
 This is one of my favourite books.
 It is beautiful, ragged and free.